Manage Distributed Version Control with Mercurial

 example.com and clones the Mercurial repository located at the path

 //) to specify absolute paths when the Mercurial repository is located outside of the users home directory.
 You may use the SSH protocol to push and pull content.
-To create a Mercurial repository that you can use to push changes to, issue the following commands:
+To create a Mercurial repository that you can use to push changes to:

-mkdir -p /srv/hg/ hg init lolipop cd /srv/hg/lolipop hg update null
+mkdir -p /srv/hg/ hg init lollipop cd /srv/hg/lollipop hg update null

 Create Patches with Mercurial